davidwcleary/AMGD/README.md

 $ ls -l
 ```

-> total 1
+> total 118
 >
-> drwxrwxrwx 1 0 0 4096 Mar  2 10:45 tutorials
+> -rw-r--r-- 1 root root 105054 Jun 20  2024  orders.tsv
+>
+> -rw-r--r-- 1 root root     45 Jun 20  2024  ref.fa
+>
+> -rw-r--r-- 1 root root     45 Jun 20  2024  ref.fa.bak
+>
+> -rw-r--r-- 1 root root  13400 Jun 20  2024 'tty rows 40 cols 35'

 Let's briefly go through the output.

-The third line begins with an overview of who has which permissions for the directory **tutorials**.
-What then follows is information about ownership, file size (note this is a folder but the folder size is not what is being displayed here - more on that later), date and time last modified and finally the name.
+The line begins with an overview of who has which permissions for the file **order.tsv**.
+What then follows is information about ownership, file size, date and time last modified and finally the name.

 Most commands have a multitude of flags, all listed in the manual and all enabling the command to work in slightly different ways.
 Try the following and see if you can work out what the flags -t -r and -h are doing.